Note

 Ticks and grid lines¶

-) sets the default GMT style frame
+The automatic frame (frame=True or frame="a") sets the default GMT style frame

 and automatically determines tick labels from the plot region.